Elyzsium/Elyzsium/README.md

 # Hi there, I'm Rukayat Fadipe 👋

 Welcome to my GitHub profile!
 I'm a passionate frontend developer with a focus on building interactive and dynamic web applications.
-Below you'll find information about me.
+Below you'll find more information about me.

 ## 😄 About Me